Finding Encouragement By Brainstorming Solutions!

 6. This exercise has always given me insights and control over my life with God’s help.
 It points out what I need to keep and what I needed to change or get rid of.
 After you do this exercise.
 Please contact me and share how this has benefited you.
 Proverbs 3:13 Blessed are those who find wisdom, those who gain understanding.

 When Brainstorming, Focus On The Solution, Not The Problem!

 Part #2 If Necessary?

-There might be a possible chance that you still need more direction or encouragement, then if that is the case, ask God to put someone in your life that you can to talk to further, but be sure you that the person has a good relationship with God.
+There might be a possible chance that you still need more direction or encouragement, then.
+If that is the case, ask God to put someone in your life that you can talk to further, but be sure that the person has a good relationship with God.
 A close friend, pastor, parent, for example.
 Proverbs 15:22 Plans fail for lack of counsel, but with many advisers, they succeed.

-Hopefully, you will give you wise counsel.
+Hopefully, you will give wise counsel.
 I would not advise you to solve your life problems all on your own.
 We all need God’s guidance and also each other’s encouragement and insights.
-But if you are still struggling even after doing this exercise, I will encourage you to consider finding a professional Christian counselor, or it could be possibly something going on with you physically that needs medical attention, in that case, see your doctor.
+But suppose you are still struggling even after doing this exercise.
+In that case, I will encourage you to consider finding a professional Christian counselor, or it could be something going on with you physically that needs medical attention.
+In that case, see your doctor.